wa0x6e/ResqueBoard/README.md

 #ResqueBoard [![Build Status](https://travis-ci.org/kamisama/ResqueBoard.png?branch=dev)](https://travis-ci.org/kamisama/ResqueBoard) [![Coverage Status](https://coveralls.io/repos/kamisama/ResqueBoard/badge.png)](https://coveralls.io/r/kamisama/ResqueBoard)

-ResqueBoard is a web interface to monitor your php-resque activities.
+ResqueBoard is an analytics software for PHP Resque.
+Monitor your workers health and job activities in realtime.

-It's different from the other web interface, like the one shipped with the [original resque](https://github.com/defunkt/resque/#the-front-end), that display only what's happening right now, and then forget it.
+Unlike the [original resque](https://github.com/defunkt/resque/#the-front-end), that display only what's happening right now, ResqueBoard remembers and saves  everything to compute metrics about your jobs and workers health in realtime.

-ResqueBoard can log *absolutely everything* your workers do, then compute various metrics, in addition to monitoring your workers and jobs health in realtime.
+Learn more on the [official website](http://resqueboard.kamisama.me), or take a look at the [demo](http://resque.kamisama.me/).

 ##Goals
 ResqueBoard is built for 2 objectives :